Selena Gomez Supported By Lady Gaga As Friends Shun Her Over The Weeknd Romance

 Selena Gomez has lost a lot of friends since announcing her relationship with The Weeknd, but one pal who seems to have stuck by her side is Lady Gaga, it’s been alleged.

-Back in January, when Selena first made it known that she was seeing the R&B singer, it was claimed by multiple reports that The Weeknd’s ex-girlfriend, Bella Hadid, was getting some of their mutual pals to go against the “Hands To Myself,” having branded her as a backstabbing traitor.
+Back in January, when Selena first made it known that she was seeing the R&B singer, it was claimed by multiple reports that The Weeknd’s ex-girlfriend, Bella Hadid, was getting some of their mutual pals to go against the “Hands To Myself,” singer, having branded her as a backstabbing traitor.

 Bella supposedly couldn’t believe that Selena, who she had considered a friend of hers, wouldn’t even get in contact and let her know about the romance prior to going public with her new man.
 Instead, the model had to find out about it via social media.